-3D Silicon Detector Telescope (TriTel) - 12.03.13
+3D Silicon Detector Telescope (TriTel) - 11.22.16

 The TRITEL investigation characterizes the radiation environment within the Columbus module of the International Space Station (ISS) with high accuracy.
 It uses a combination of three different detector types – 3 Silicon Detector Telescopes, ThermoLuminescent and Solid State Nuclear Track Detectors – measuring the radiation amount, direction and history to determine, amongst others, two very important values to humans (absorbed dose and dose equivalent) from solar and galactic radiation.
 Continued characterization and understanding of the space radiation environment allows researchers to better protect humans during space flight and provides data for improving shielding properties of future spacecraft designs.
 Science Results for Everyone

 European Space Agency (ESA)

 September 2012 - September 2013

 - The goal of the TriTel study includes obtaining temporal information (radiation history) in order to describe the radiation environment in the Columbus module.